PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 contract.
 If two procedures expose different inputs or outputs, they are different instructions even if users informally give them the same gate name.

-`supports` returns a useful diagnostic, not only a Boolean.
+`assess_support` returns structured data, not only a Boolean.
+Its status is `Supported`, `Unsupported`, or `Deferred`.
+It includes machine-readable reason codes, human-readable explanations, required code and logical interfaces, capability/service requirements, placement/locality constraints, and resource quantities with explicit precision.
 A transversal CX implementation can therefore explain that its operands have different data layouts; a transversal H can reject a rectangular patch; and a lattice-surgery implementation can require compatible boundary orientations and workspace.

+`Deferred` means semantic compatibility is known but feasibility or cost depends on a later mapping/scheduling context.
+Candidate sets and their requirements may survive into a cooperative planning step.
+A `ResolvedInstrProgram` is produced only after one implementation is selected for every call.
+An explicit `.using(...)` choice is always a hard constraint: if its requirements cannot be satisfied, planning fails rather than selecting a different implementation.
+An explicitly configured default is likewise not a silent fallback chain; once applicable, its failure is reported.

 Instruction-set resolution must be deterministic and local to the program or lowering call.
 There is no process-global registry whose installed plugins